 - Personality: A candidate’s personality should match the company culture you infuse in the salon.
 Whether you are aiming to be an upscale boutique or a family-focused shop, you want your company culture to be naturally instilled in your employees.
 Think about how you want to define your company culture and the traits that each employee should have.

 When you start to hire, make sure you’re following the correct procedures for hiring employees.
-You need to confirm their eligibility to work in the UK, run the correct background check like getting in touch with references, as well as making sure they’re fully qualified.
+You need to confirm their eligibility of staff to work in the UK, run the correct background checks (like getting in touch with references), as well as making sure they’re fully qualified.

-In order to prevent employee turnover, you have to provide your employees with reasons to stay.
+Once you have your team in place, consider measures to prevent employee turnover.
 Here are a few ways to boost employee engagement and retain staff:

 - Build strong relationships with your direct reports and encourage team bonding activities outside of working hours.